Wild Opera: History

-Most of the album had emerged from a series of semi-spontaneous improvisations recorded over a few hours, rather than planned-out attempts at songwriting.
-The raw results of three such sessions appeared on the album.
+Accordingly, most of the album had emerged from a series of semi-spontaneous improvisations recorded over a few hours rather than planned-out attempts at songwriting, as recounted by Tim Bowness.
+He further described the album as "‘music on the move’.
+I wrote the lyrics in the studio as we were completing the ‘hourlongs’, or on the back of tickets on tube journeys home from the sessions.